nfultz/nfultz.github.io/institute.md

 > will happen.
 You know that if you’ve ever bet on a sporting event, right?”

+> Any math wonk with a computer can run a Bernoulli distribution.

 ## Research Assistants

 > Russ’s fingerprints are all over the book you have just read, from the BDNF